navy interior communications electrician - ic rate

 Requirements and Qualifications

-To serve as Interior Communications Electrician (IC) in the United States Navy, you must meet certain requirements:
+To serve as an Interior Communications Electrician (IC) in the United States Navy, you must meet certain requirements:

 Training and Career Path